-fig. 1

-1. Remove all components from the carton and identify all components.
+- Remove all components from the carton and identify all components.
+It is a good idea to lay all the parts out in front of you before assembly.
 READ THROUGH ASSEMBLY INSTRUCTION BEFORE YOU ASSEMBLE YOUR TELESCOPE.

-2. Set-Up Tripod

-Select one tripod leg.
-Loosen Tripod Leg Lock Screw (11) and extend the Tripod Leg Middle Section (8).
+The only tool required in setting up your telescope is a slotted or Phillips blade screwdriver.
+Since your telescope is a precision optical system the parts require careful handling-particularly the telescope, eyepieces, and various accessory lenses. - 2.
+Set-Up Tripod - Select one tripod leg.
+Loosen Tripod Leg Lock Screw (8) and extend the Tripod Leg Middle Section (12).
+For a moment, do not extend the leg fully...a shorter leg is less awkward to work with during set-up.
 Tighten the Tripod Leg lock Screw so that the Middle Section is securely in place.
 Repeat for the remaining two legs.